MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 3 How to run the code?
 ----------------------
-Simply copy all files (spillway daata + Matlab source code) in the same folder and run the
+Simply copy the *.dat files and the source code files in the same folder and run the "RunAWCCT.m" file.

 4 Contact
 ----------